CiscoDevNet/devasc-code-examples/readme.md

 # DEVASC Code Examples

-This repository contains code examples for the DevNet Associate training courseware.
+This repository contains code examples for the DevNet Associate Fundamentals course available on the DevNet site at https://developer.cisco.com/certification/fundamentals.
+This course also has a related [Study Group available for DevNet Associate Certification](https://developer.cisco.com/certification/devasc-group/).

 You can clone this repo locally to work within your own development environment.
+To set up a developer environment, you can refer to the [DevNet Learning Labs](https://developer.cisco.com/learning-labs/setup/).

 The `master` branch contains the blank files that you can fill in during the course.